 Community Building was founded in part, on the vision of M. Scott Peck, MD. and is considered to be a highly experiential process that removes barriers to communication while unlearning ineffective attitudes and behaviors.

-After writing his bestseller “The Wonderful Way”, Dr. Peck gave readings across the U.S. and came into contact with a wide variety of groups.
+After writing his bestseller “The Road Less Traveled”, Dr. Peck gave readings across the U.S. and came into contact with a wide variety of groups.
 He found some of them to be genuine communities and others lacking in real connection.
 In the years that followed, he explored the mechanisms that underpin this.
 From that, he developed recommendations for authentic communication.
 When groups use them, the chance of growing into a true community is greatly increased.

 Community Building methods allow an opportunity for people from all walks of life and experiences who meet as strangers to talk to each other like real friends.
 It can often be a deep encounter in which people often have a connection of unusual security and extraordinary respect.
 In everyday life, many people lack the confidence to really show themselves.
 Out of fear, they stay behind their masks and prefer to communicate on the surface.
 This is one of the biggest challenges within our society – people feel increasingly isolated.